 San Fran’s Ice-cream museum:

 This was so much more than just taste.
-It’s something out of every child (and many an adults) dreams!
+It’s something out of every child (and many an adult) dreams!
 Once an exhibition that moved around, it’s now found a permanent home in San Francisco.
 Here, visitors can jump into pools of sprinkles or ride aboard a cookie carousel.
 In the words of founder, Maryellis Bunn, “we believe in creating beautiful and shareable environments that foster IRL interaction and URL connections, providing fun, multi-sensorial expressions of ice cream that cater to the appetites of our generation.”

 Red Bull Stratos: